-Three especially interesting octopuses live off the coast of California.
-One lacks an official name but is sometimes described as adorable due to its cute appearance.
+Three especially interesting types of octopuses live off the coast of California.
+One lacks an official name but is sometimes described as adorable due to its appearance.
 The dumbo octopus reminds observers of the Disney cartoon character known as Dumbo the Elephant.
 Scientists have recently sequenced the genome of the California two-spot octopus and have found that it contains some very unusual features.

 The word "octopus" comes from Ancient Greek and means "eight legs".
-Some people have assumed that the word octopus is derived from Latin, which would make its plural form "octopi".
+Some people have assumed that the word is derived from Latin, which would make its plural form "octopi".
 Since this assumption is incorrect, octopi is technically the wrong plural form of octopus.

 Features of an Octopus